 IgM (Immunoglobulin M) is a type of antibody that acts as the body’s first line of defense against infections.
 It plays a crucial role in the immune system’s initial response by rapidly identifying and targeting invading pathogens.
 In diagnostic testing, IgM levels are measured to detect recent infections, such as Lyme disease caused by Borrelia burgdorferi.
 The presence of IgM antibodies in the blood usually indicates recent exposure or an active infection, providing vital information about the early stages of the immune response.

-Isocitrate is a crucial compound in the Krebs cycle, a key metabolic pathway for energy production in cells.
-It is formed from citrate and then converted to α-ketoglutarate, a process that generates NADH for ATP production.
-Isocitrate plays a role in linking various metabolic processes, including the synthesis of amino acids, nucleotides, and fatty acids....
+Isocitrate is a key intermediate in the Krebs cycle, an essential metabolic pathway for cellular energy production.
+It is formed from citrate and then converted into α-ketoglutarate, a step that helps generate NADH used for ATP synthesis.
+Isocitrate also connects multiple metabolic processes, including the production of amino acids, nucleotides, and fatty acids.

-Ketones are substances produced when the body breaks down fats for energy, a process that occurs when carbohydrate intake is low, such as during fasting or following a ketogenic diet.
-This metabolic state is known as ketosis.
-Ketones are primarily produced in the liver and include beta-hydroxybutyrate, acetoacetate, and acetone.
-While ketones serve as an alternative energy source, especially for the brain, elevated levels can indicate problems such as diabetic ketoacidosis (DKA) in individuals with diabetes, which is a potentially life-threatening condition....
+Ketones are substances produced when the body breaks down fats for energy, especially during low carbohydrate intake such as fasting or following a ketogenic diet.
+This process, called ketosis, primarily occurs in the liver and produces key ketones like beta-hydroxybutyrate, acetoacetate, and acetone.
+Ketones serve as an alternative energy source, particularly for the brain, but high levels can indicate serious conditions like diabetic ketoacidosis (DKA) in people with diabetes.

 KMO (Kynurenine 3-monooxygenase) is an enzyme that plays a key role in the kynurenine pathway, responsible for metabolizing the amino acid tryptophan.
 It helps regulate the balance of metabolites within this pathway, influencing processes that can affect brain health.
 KMO activity has been linked to neurological conditions such as Alzheimer’s disease, Huntington’s disease, and schizophrenia.